Reviewing this comprehensive checklist of equipment needed to play badminton will help move you to the next level.

 This section covers the most common items found in the badminton accessories list.
-As a rule, they get used for extra comfort and enhancing the experience.
+As a rule, they are used for extra comfort and to enhance the experience.

 Wearing a normal cotton t-shirt will help to absorb your sweat.
 But, a trendy or fancy shirt may perform even better.
 Bring a track suit along too so you can warm up before you start to play and make a gradual cool down after the game.

 A thick pair of padded cotton socks help to cushion your feet and absorb sweat.
 Wearing quality socks also prevents your feet from slipping inside your shoes.

 Remember: Nylon socks are stretchy and provide a snug fit.
 But, they do not absorb much sweat so they may not be the best footwear equipment used in playing badminton.